Ecological dynamics

 Degraded Native Grass Community

 This community phase signals a significant loss of production.
-The change is due to continuous season-long grazing with inadequate recovery periods.
-Grazing-evasive warm-season and cool-season grasses increase.
-The composition of the forb component favors less palatable species, and the potential for encroachment by invasive woody species becomes more likely.
-Fewer high bio-mass producing deep rooted species result in a reduced fire-friendly fuel load.
+The change is often due to continuous season long grazing with inadequate recovery periods during the growing season.
+Warm-season short grasses and cool-season grasses increase.
+The composition of the forb component favors less palatable species and the potential for encroachment by invasive woody species becomes more likely.
+Fewer high biomass producing deep rooted species result in a reduced fire friendly fuel load.

-While this plant community is less productive and less diverse than the representative plant community, the site/soil stability, watershed function, and biologic integrity remain sustainable.
+While this plant community is less productive and less diverse than the representative plant community, the site/soil stability, hydrologic function, and biotic integrity remain sustainable.

 Community 1.3

 Soil health is affected by reduced efficiency in the nutrient, mineral, and hydrologic cycles as a result of decreases in plant litter and rooting depths.
 This may result in formation of a compacted layer in the soil, and total annual vegetative production declines significantly.
-Without a management change, this community is at-risk to degrade to the Native/Invaded Grass State.
+Without a management change, this community is at risk to transition to the Native/Invaded Grass State (2).

 Feb |